kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-12-optimize-css-javascript-and-images.markdown

 {% aside aside-hint %}
 <h4>Show more details</h4>
-<p>To get a more detailed output in Gulp you may add a flag to your command:<br> <code>gulp publish --verbose</code>.
+<p>To get a more detailed output in Gulp.js you may add a flag to your command:<br> <code>gulp publish --verbose</code>.
 It will list each individual image for the optimize task and how much it was compressed.</p>
 {% endaside %}

 I’ll need `gulp-imagemin` for my task, which is able to minify PNG, JPG, GIF and SVG images: